Skyorca/Skyorca.github.io/_pages/about.md

   - /about.html
 ---

-:cherry_blossom:I'm Boshen Shi, a fifth year Ph.D at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) from successive Master's and Doctoral Program.
+I'm Boshen Shi, a fifth year Ph.D at Institute of Computing Technology, Chinese Academy of Sciences (ICT, CAS) from successive Master's and Doctoral Program.
 I'm now supervised by Prof.Huawei Shen.

 My research interests include **graph transfer learning, graph data mining and social computing**.
 Selected first-auhor publications are listed as follows.
 You can find their detailed introductions  [here](https://academicpages.github.io/publications/).